 Students extend exploration of theoretical approaches to determine meaning in a variety of art mediums.
 Substantial advance preparation is expected.
-Writing and presentation skills are emphasized.
+Writing and presentation skills are emphasized. (two semester hours.)
 Prerequisite: Completion of all Summer Residency I courses.
-(2 sem. hrs.)

 FA 535 Summer Residency Media Art Seminar II